 The School collects personal information, including sensitive information, about:

-Personal information is information or an opinion relating to an individual which can be used to identify that individual.
 Personal information that the School collects includes individuals’ names, email addresses, addresses, gender, occupation, contact information or preferences.

 Personal information you provide: The School will generally collect personal information held about an individual by way of forms filled out by parents or students, face to face meetings and interviews e-mails and telephone calls.
-On occasions, people other than parents and students provide personal information.

 Personal information provided by other people: In some circumstances, the School may be provided with personal information about an individual from a third party, for example a report provided by a medical professional or a reference from another school.

 The School will use personal information it collects from you for the primary purpose of collection, and for such other secondary purposes that are related to the primary purpose of collection and are reasonably expected, or to which you have consented.